 - Personal-work-life balance – Our virtual structure allows our people to not only work from wherever they please, but to set their own schedules as well.
 There’s something very liberating about deciding when to arrive at work, when to take a break, or whether to set up your mobile office outside today.
 We have found that giving our team members control of their own working environment makes for happier, healthier employees.

 - Working independently – To be successful here, our employees have to be self-directed and self-motivated.
 They need to be energized by working for long stretches of quiet time without interruption or without another human being in the vicinity.
 Some people, without another person around to provide direction and discipline, can find themselves too distracted by non-work goings-on (e.g. that load of laundry really needs a good folding).
-If you’re the type of person that needs others around to keep you focused and on task, the virtual office world might not be for you.
+If you’re the type of person who needs others around to keep you focused and on task, the virtual office world might not be for you.

 - Limited feedback – Although we try hard to provide lots of public recognition (a really effective way to encourage great behavior) virtual kudos often don’t have the same impact as a literal pat on the back or round of applause.
 Every day, at least one person on our team does something truly spectacular that the rest of us aren’t around to experience firsthand.
 If you’re the type of person who likes to be front and center, or who derives satisfaction only if someone else recognizes what you did, a virtual workplace might not be a good fit.